damboscolo/kotlin-native-multiplatform/README.md

 * Create another `build.gradle`
 * A tree of folders like `src/main/kotlin/com/example`

-After all, do the same to create the iOS framework, you could named as `common-ios`
+After all, do the same to create the iOS and the Android framework, you could named as `common-ios` and `common-android`

 The result should be as following:
 ```bash